 In the 1990s, the world was a different place.
-People smoked in restaurants (separated by a half wall partition that constituted the ‘smoking section’).
+People smoked in restaurants (separated by a half-wall partition that constituted the ‘smoking section’).
 We used plastic bags with thoughtless abandon.
 And we visited SeaWorld to experience larger-than-life marine mammals up close.
 It was one thing to love dolphins because Lisa Frank’s technicolor world included them.
 It was another to see them up close, jumping out of the water to touch a ball with their nose.
 And the orcas.
 Oh, the orcas.
 (Or as SeaWorld referred to them: killer whales.)
-I was painfully shy as a child, but mustered the courage after the Shamu show to ask the marine biologist how I could be just like her when I grew up.
+I was painfully shy as a child but mustered the courage after the Shamu show to ask the marine biologist how I could be just like her when I grew up.
+A career that included a swim with orcas every day was a 90s kid’s dream come true.

-As time passed, the world ethos began to shift toward sustainability and cruelty-free entertainment.
+As time passed, the world ethos shifted toward sustainability and cruelty-free entertainment.
 With Free Willy and later, Blackfish, we began questioning SeaWorld’s tactics.
 And when an orca in captivity killed three people, we labeled all killer whales “dangerous predators.”
 My dream of becoming a marine biologist morphed over the years into new dreams, but my love for the ocean and its creatures remain the same.
-Over the years, I’ve visited Tonga to swim with humpback whales and swam with dolphins in New Zealand.
+Over the years, I’ve visited Tonga to swim with humpback whales, Australia to swim with whale sharks, and New Zealand to swim with dolphins.

 Just a few years ago, I heard that it’s possible to swim with orcas in Norway.
 And just like that, the country’s fjords and the killer whales that migrate through them were added to the top of my bucket list.
-I was able to realize that dream in November and as I posted photos and videos of my trip on Instagram, it quickly became clear that I wasn’t the only one surprised to learn about trips to swim with orcas and the questions began rolling in.
-I’ll do my best to answer all the questions I received, and if you have a question that’s not addressed here, ask in the comments and I’ll be checking often to answer any additional queries.
+I was able to realize that dream in November, and as I posted photos and videos of my trip on Instagram, it quickly became apparent that I wasn’t the only one surprised to learn about trips to swim with orcas, and the questions began rolling in.
+I’ll do my best to answer all the questions I received, and if you have a question that’s not addressed here, ask in the comments, and I’ll be checking often to answer any additional queries.

 Note: This post contains affiliate links.
 If you make a purchase using one of these links, I’ll earn a small commission at no extra cost to you.